 I Rewrote Old Posts.Search Traffic Doubled.

-I didn't delete them—I rewrote them.
+I didn't delete them, I rewrote them.
 New intro, updated stats, fresh examples, better internal linking.

 Nothing fancy.
-Just made them actually useful again.
+Just made them useful again.

 The pattern became clear fast.
 Posts that were 800 words got expanded to 1,200.

-com/business).
+I added headers matching what people were actually searching for using Google Search Console data.
 I pulled in current research instead of three-year-old case studies.

 The meta descriptions got rewritten to match the new angle.
 Each rewrite took maybe 30 minutes.

-Within six weeks, I saw movement.
+Within six weeks I saw movement.
 Posts that ranked 15th moved to 8th.